-- Money Market Funds: Money Market Funds are investments which can be encashed easily whenever required.
-They bear low risk and give low returns in the short run.
+- Money Market Funds: Money Market Funds are investments which can be conveniently encashed, whenever required.
+They bear a low risk and give low returns in the short run.

 Funds are another option where the sum accumulated is quite high, and investment is well planned and systematic.
 Some of the well-known funds are:

 - Mutual Funds: Mutual Fund is the accrued fund pooled in by many investors and is invested by money manager in shares, bonds and other financial instruments.
 It generates a reasonably high income in the long run.

 - Hedge Funds: These funds majorly aim at minimising the investment risk but are used as an investment option itself.
 Though similar to mutual funds, they involve high-risk strategies and invests in any potential opportunity.

 - Index Funds: An index fund is the mutual fund portfolio comprising of various shares or stocks.
 A shareholding in an index fund means owning a percentage of the whole collection.
 It provides better returns due to investment in a diversified portfolio.

 - Exchange-Traded Funds (ETFs): These are similar to the index fund.
 But, unlike index fund, these are not mutual fund investment.
 Instead, ETFs can be seen as active trading investments in the share market, where buying and selling can be done throughout the day while share markets are open.